 - Rhubarb: Baking with rhubarb is always such a treat.

-- Dinner party: This is a great tart to whip up for a dinner party this season.
+- Dinner party: This is a great dessert to whip up for a dinner party this season.

 Ingredients Notes

-Here are a few key ingredients that is used in this rhubarb tart.
+Here are a few key ingredients that is used in these easy rhubarb crumb bars.
 For the full details and measurements, keep scrolling!

 - Butter: I used unsalted butter, this will be cold.